FireSquid6/senior-thesis/scratchpad.md

 - 92% of Ind.
 Shops were able to fix a device that the manufacturer couldn't
 - 98% were able to do it for a lower price
 - However, 42% of these skilled technicians say they frequently have to turn away customers due to lack of access to parts, and 54% say they occasionally have to.
+  - OEMs are unfairly creating a barrier to higher skilled competition
 - 95% strongly support right to repair
 - Anecdote about Apple being incompetent on p23 (source 37)

+- More repairability = more local jobs
+  - Source 40 and 41
+  - Manufacturing jobs may be lost, but local jobs are gained
+  - Repair jobs are:
+    - More skilled
+    - difficult to automate
+    - benefits local businesses

 # Look more into?